maksimKorzh/Chenglite/README.md

 	engine available at https://github.com/maksimKorzh/chengine.

 	The code has been heavily rewritten.
 Many functions turned into macros.
-I got rid of seperate file to improve the performance and make most functions declared static as well as inline.
+I got rid of seperate files to improve the performance and make most functions declared static as well as inline.
 The game performance has been improved a lot by adding a quiescence search to reduce the horizon effect and